sohale/implisolid/README.md

 LLVM’s built-in CGO generates performant javascript, webassembly and native CPU code.
 Dynamic Programming is used to improve speed of graph algorithms.

-ImpliSolid use is not limited to browsers.
-It has implementations in C++, Python (native) and JavaScript.

 | | |
 |------:|:-------|